 "During a celebration honoring Commander Kronus, Starbuck recognizes an old flame of his, Aurora and breaks off a date with Cassiopeia to follow his lost love to the Celestra.
 On their arrival, Starbuck and Apollo find themselves in the midst of a mutiny."

-On this day in 1982, Voyagers aired "An Arrow Pointing East."
-This served as the tenth episode to the program's first (and only) season, and here's the plot summary from IMDB.com:
+On this day in 1982 (in the U.S.), Voyagers aired "An Arrow Pointing East."
+Officially, this served as the tenth episode to the program's first (and only) season, and here's the plot summary from IMDB.com:

 "In old England, Phineas and Jeffery save both Robin and Maid Marian and help Lindbergh get ready for his flight to Paris in 1927."